rdkcentral/Lightning-UI-Components/cypress/README.md

   Background:
     Given I launch the LUI app
-    When I navigate to 'Icon' 'PNG' with 'Base' theme
+    And I navigate to 'Icon' 'PNG' with 'Base' theme

   Scenario: Verify Icon PNG Element with Visual Regression
     Then I verify the 'Icon' 'PNG' component with visual regression